JCalc vs Cable Pro Web: Cable Sizing Software Comparison

 - Engineering support

-- Email support for paid accounts
+- Email-based calculator support for paid users

-Ease of use
+Ease of Use

 - User-friendly interface